datagrok-ai/public/help/develop/exercises.md

 the one created in ["Scripting and functions"](#scripting-and-functions):
 `CountSubsequencePython(seq, subseq)`.

-Trying this, you could find out it incurs substantial overhead for a Python version.
+However, this incurs substantial overhead in a Python version.
 For a table of 10 rows we'd have to call the server scripting 10 times with a network roundtrip to deliver parameters to [compute virtual machine]().
-This will be less overhead for a JavaScript version, as all will happen in the browser, but still not as optimal as the version where we do just one call to a nested script.
+This will be less overhead for a JavaScript version, as all will happen in the browser, but still not as optimal as the case where we do just one call to a nested script.

 ## Querying databases